 I have written before about your right to clean drinking water.
-Now, in January of 2018, I come across this sad news.
+Now, in January 2018, I come across this sad news.
 2000 million people have no clean water?
-That is a staggering figure don’t you think?
+That is a staggering figure, don’t you think?
 This is new data from the World Health Organization.

 Open air toilets

 Globally this has improved.
 Data from 2000 to 2015 documents this lack of proper facilities has dropped from 20% to 12%.
 Some countries are doing their best to improve this situation.
-Big improvements can be observed In Ethiopia, open-air toilets have been reduced from 80% to 27% in those 15 years.
+Enormous improvements can be observed In Ethiopia, open-air toilets have been reduced from 80% to 27% in those 15 years.